marcingolenia/mcode/src/pages/blog/2020-12-11-fsharp_composition_root.md

     createdStockItem.Name |> should equal name
     createdStockItem.AvailableAmount |> should equal amount
 ```
-The `buildMockHttpContext ()` it's not that important at the moment - but it creates fake HttpContext that allows to play with message body, headers, query string.
+The `buildMockHttpContext ()` it's not that important at the moment - but it creates a fake HttpContext that allows playing with the message body, headers, query string.
 It is handy - grab the implementation from the repo and take it to the broad world.
-Note I am passing a function (a use case from application layer) from composition root to our HttpHandler.
+Note I am passing a function (a use case from the application layer) from the composition root to our HttpHandler.
 I have created the `testRoot` before.
 It's easy:
 `TestInflexibleCompositionRoot.fs`
 ```fsharp
 module TestInflexibleCompositionRoot